-This explanation is called the "God of the Gaps," a term first coined by Henry

-Drummond, a nineteenth-century Scottish evangelist.
+This explanation is called the "God of the Gaps," a term first coined by Henry Drummond, a nineteenth-century Scottish evangelist.
 Over time, as we discover more about our world, the gaps in our knowledge grow smaller as does our need for miraculous intervention to explain what is seen.
 This is neither fair to science nor religion.
 For the religiousminded individual who looks for physical proof that God is at work in the cosmos, the duties of His job grow less consequential with every year.
-God gets demoted from being the Prime parameters.
+God gets demoted from being the Prime Mover of the heavenly firmament to merely twiddling the knobs on the values of a few physical parameters.
 It's unfair to science because once a miracle is invoked (in essence to say what is unknown is unknowable), all further investigation stops.
 After the "Miracle Card" is played there is no reason to keep testing hypotheses.